 I think you’ll agree with me when I say…

 Well, it turns out that equity release is not the only solution to your financial constraints.
-There are ten alternatives you can opt to consider before making the difficult decision of taking out an equity release plan.
+There are ten alternatives you can opt to consider before making the difficult resolution of taking out an equity release plan.

 The 10 Alternatives to Equity Release

 While it is true, that many people use equity release schemes every year to fund everything from home improvement, opening up a small business, repaying debts owed, and round-the-world trips – it is certainly not for everyone.

 Having financial freedom is, something everyone wants, but in as much as equity release may look like your only way out, it is always essential to weigh up the pros and cons before you raise money that way.

 Take a moment and assess your property.
 Do you think you can you sell your current home and purchase a smaller property or realty in a cheaper area?